giev7074/NLPGroup5/README.md

 #### Part 5: Results and Analysis

 The outputs are the answer choice (1 or 0 from our earlier preprocessing) that are then evaluated for accuracy using F1 score.
 This is hardcoded so please do not forget to change these when you run your versions.
 These evaluation results are then stored in lists to more easily graph the results.
-The next blocks of code are bar charts of our grouped model types of Baseline, Sentiment Analysis, and SQUaD. we then graph the best from these categories in the last bar chart.
+To provide a comprehensive analysis, the results are visually represented through bar charts categorizing the models into Baseline, Sentiment Analysis, and SQUaD types.
+Additionally, the last bar chart showcases the top-performing models from each category, offering a clear comparison of their respective performances.

 See [here](https://docs.google.com/presentation/d/1K4x0OJyhAfyJciX1ozsdWsNbCaIEuzyqk6jUJZNDq2g/edit?usp=sharing) for our in class materials discussing our procedure and results.

 ### Final Results Expected Performance